Therapy for Trauma

 Just as trauma has many dimensions, so too does recovery and healing.
 Healing is an individual experience.
 What works for one person may not work for you.

-Some of us may find comfort with trusted friends, family, allies, or spiritual fellowship.
+Some of us may find comfort with trusted friends, family, allies, community, or spiritual fellowship.
 Others of us may find interaction with other people too difficult or exhausting.

 Solace may be found by connecting with nature, being with a loyal pet, or exercising.
 Mediation, prayer, art, music, and reading can also help.